Upturn unsubscribed user

 business area logo Core Business Areas

-• Ocean Transportation: Provides container shipping services between the U.S. mainland and Hawaii, Alaska, Guam, Micronesia, and South Pacific islands.
+• Ocean Transportation: Provides ocean shipping services between the U.S. mainland and Hawaii, Alaska, Guam, Micronesia, and other international destinations.
+It focuses on containerized cargo, automobiles, and project cargo.

-• Logistics: Offers a range of services including warehousing, distribution, less-than-truckload (LTL) transportation, and supply chain management.
+• Logistics: Offers a range of logistics services, including intermodal transportation, warehousing, distribution, and freight forwarding.

 leadership logo Leadership and Structure